New Hampshire

 -

-The penalties for a DWI conviction—jail, license suspension, and fines—are based on the number of prior DWI convictions the offender has that occurred within the last ten years.
+The penalties for a DWI conviction—jail, license suspension, and fines—are based on the number of prior DWI convictions the offender has within ten years.

 -